JakeTrevor/Machine-Learning-Notes/Regression.md

 >  *Find the parameters $w$ to the model that minimises the loss*
 > $$\argmin_{w} \mathcal{L} \left(w | x, t\right)$$

 There are several ways to go about doing this.
-Often, its possible to find a perfect analytical solution; Checkout [[Linear Regression - Analytical Solution]] for a worked example.
+Often, its possible to find a perfect analytical solution; Checkout [[Linear Regression - Analytical Solution|hello]] for a worked example.

 However analytical solutions don't work in all cases - or they may be intractable.
 So we use imprecise-but-good-enough heuristic methods.
 The most famous is [[Gradient Descent]].